DHBW-TINF24F/Team6-BaSyx-DPP-API/PROJECT/SAS/TINF24F_SAS_Team_6_0v1.md

 ### 3.2.
 Design Approach

-*This subsection outlines the architectural style, principles, and technologies used to implement the system.*
+*This section outlines the architectural style, principles, and technologies used to implement the system.*

 **Architectural Style**
 The system follows a microservice architecture.